Tensile testing: Equipment

-Tensile testing is most often carried out at a material testing laboratory.
-The ASTM D638 is among the most common tensile testing protocols.
-The ASTM D638 measures plastics tensile properties including ultimate tensile strength, yield strength, elongation and Poisson's ratio.

 The most common testing machine used in tensile testing is the universal testing machine.
 This type of machine has two crossheads; one is adjusted for the length of the specimen and the other is driven to apply tension to the test specimen.
-There are two types: hydraulic powered and electromagnetically powered machines.
+Testing machines are either electromechanical or hydraulic.

 The electromechanical machine uses an electric motor, gear reduction system and one, two or four screws to move the crosshead up or down.
 A range of crosshead speeds can be achieved by changing the speed of the motor.
 The speed of the crosshead, and consequently the load rate, can be controlled by a microprocessor in the closed-loop servo controller.
 A hydraulic testing machine uses either a single- or dual-acting piston to move the crosshead up or down.
 Manually operated testing systems are also available.
 Manual configurations require the operator to adjust a needle valve in order to control the load rate.
 A general comparison shows that the electromechanical machine is capable of a wide range of test speeds and long crosshead displacements, whereas the hydraulic machine is a cost-effective solution for generating high forces.